MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-preparation.md

 This article teaches you how to prepare your environment for a [SQL Managed Instance link](managed-instance-link-feature-overview.md) so that you can replicate databases from SQL Server to Azure SQL Managed Instance.

 > [!NOTE]
 > Some functionality of the link is generally available, while some is currently in preview.
-Review the [release status](managed-instance-link-feature-overview.md#release-status) to learn more.
+Review the [requirements](managed-instance-link-feature-overview.md#requirements) to learn more.

 ## Prerequisites